Emely de Heus: Eurocup-3

+De Heus racing at the Red Bull Ring during the 2024 Eurocup-3 season.

-Alongside her commitments in F1 Academy, De Heus joined the Eurocup-3 series for seven races.
+Alongside her commitments in F1 Academy, de Heus joined the Eurocup-3 series for seven races.
 Initially she joined GRS Team as a replacement driver for Nikola Tsolov.
-After her first two races with the team at second round of the season, De Heus would return to race for GRS Team at three further weekends at Portugal, Netherlands and at the final round of the season at the Circuit de Catalunya.
+After her first two races with the team at second round of the season, de Heus would return to race for GRS Team at three further weekends at Portugal, Netherlands and at the final round of the season at the Circuit de Catalunya.

 24H Series

 De Heus joined WS Racing to compete in the 2025 Dubai 24 Hour racing a BMW M4 alongside Jeroen Bleekemolen, George King, Bernd Küpper and Keith Gatehouse.
 The race is the first of two rounds of the 2025 Middle East Trophy, a prequel to the 2025 24H Series season.
 The team retired from the race in hour eight following a car fire whilst de Heus was at the wheel.

 Porsche Carrera Cup Germany

-In February 2025, De Heus announced her switch to the Porsche Carrera Cup Germany.
-She will compete in the 2025 season for ID Racing.
+In February 2025, de Heus announced her switch to the Porsche Carrera Cup Germany, where she competed in the 2025 season for ID Racing.
+The Dutchwoman was forced to withdraw from the championship mid-season with an autoimmune disease.